trongaus/trongaus.github.io/me.md

 My name is Taylor Rongaus, and I'm a rising junior at the University of Notre Dame.
 Originally, I'm from Pittsburgh, Pennsylvania, but Notre Dame has become my new home.

-At Notre Dame, I'm majoring in Computer Science and persuing a minor in Engineering Corporate Practice.
+At Notre Dame, I'm majoring in Computer Science and pursuing a minor in Engineering Corporate Practice.
 I often get asked: "What do you plan on doing with that?" and my honest answer is "I don't know."
 As of right now, my interests lie in studying the ways that humans interact with technology and attempting to bridge the gap between the technical and the non-technical.
 I hope that by providing myself an education in a technical field with an extensive liberal arts background, I will begin to understand this gap.

 While at school, I hold a job as an Undergraduate Student Assistant for the Introduction to Engineering Systems and Processes course.
 This requires me to attend classes, hold office hours, grade homework, and generally be familiar with the concepts and softwares taught in the class.
 This past summer, I interned here in Pittsburgh with Naval Nuclear Laboratory, a U.S. Government-owned research and development facility operated by Bechtel Marine Propulsion Corporation.
 This coming summer, I will be working with Ernst & Young's Technology Advisory Program in New York, New York.